 1,000,000 shares of our authorized preferred stock have been designated Series B Preferred Stock and are outstanding and held by our chief executive officer, Dr. Steve N. Slilaty.
-Upon closing of this offering, 990,000 of such shares will be redeemed by the Company at a redemption price equal to the stated value of \$0.10 per share and 10,000 will be retained by Dr. Slilaty.

 The Series B Preferred Stock votes together with the common stock on all matters submitted to a vote of the Company's stockholders.
 Each share of Series B Preferred Stock entitles the holder to 1,000 votes.
-Dr. Slilaty has agreed not to exercise any of his voting rights under the Series B Preferred Stock while any of the Warrants are outstanding.